Information for Candidates

 Candidate Qualifications

-Candidates must be eligible to vote in Woolwich Township to run for Council on the day their nomination is filed (see Voter Qualifications for more information).
+Candidates must be eligible to vote in Woolwich Township to run for Council on the day their nomination is filed (see Voter Qualifications [available soon] for more information).
 Candidates may run in any ward in the Township.
 There are additional rules for:

 - a municipal employee;